Website icon Xpert.Digital

 Use of energy-efficient refrigeration systems

-Modern refrigeration systems with speed-controlled compressors, heat recovery systems and optimized control technology work significantly more efficiently than older models.
+Modern refrigeration systems with speed-controlled compressors, heat recovery systems and optimized control technology operate significantly more efficiently than older models.

-Switching to LED lighting reduces the power consumption of the lighting system by up to 80% compared to conventional fluorescent tubes.
-Intelligent lighting control systems with presence detectors and daylight utilization ensure additional savings.
+Switching to LED lighting reduces the energy consumption of the lighting system by up to 80% compared to conventional fluorescent tubes.
+Intelligent lighting control systems with occupancy sensors and daylight utilization ensure further savings.

 Energy management in the office

-Significant savings can also be achieved in the office and social wing through the use of energy-efficient devices, optimized heating control and raising employees' awareness of how to use energy consciously.
+Significant savings can also be achieved in the office and social areas through the use of energy-efficient equipment, optimized heating control, and raising employee awareness of the importance of using energy responsibly.

 2. Transmission heat losses